 Bioremediation: Using Living Organisms to Clean the Environment

-Bioremediation is the use of living organisms for the recovery/cleaning up of a contaminated medium such as soil, sediment, air, or water.
+Bioremediation is the use of living organisms for the recovery or cleaning up of a contaminated medium such as soil, sediment, air, or water.
 "Remediate" means to solve a problem and "bioremediate" means to use biological organisms to solve an environmental problem such as contaminated soil or groundwater.

 The process of bioremediation might involve the introduction of new organisms to a site or the adjustment of environmental conditions to enhance degradation rates of indigenous fauna.